ma-chengyuan/IconTweaks/README.md

    <img src="https://s1.ax1x.com/2020/08/11/aLkxk8.jpg" alt="aLkxk8.jpg" width="400" />

 7. You need to reboot for the changes to actually take effect systemwide.
 Furthermore, you may need to clear the launcher's icon cache so the launcher could use the new adaptive icons.
 Here's a way to do this for the stock Pixel launcher:

    1. Long press an unoccupied space in your home screen and you will see a popup.
    2. Go to "Styles & Wallpapers" and then the "Style" tab.
    3. Apply (create a new one if necessary) a style with a different icon shape.
    4. Then switch back to your original style.
    5. Done!

 8. Alternatively, you can choose a pure background color for the adaptive icon.
-Just toggle the switch with text "Using radial extrapolation", the text should change to "Background color: ..." and the stop sign on the right should change to a color tile.
+Just toggle the switch with the text "Using radial extrapolation", the text should change to "Background color: ..." and the stop sign on the right should change to a color tile.

    <img src="https://s1.ax1x.com/2020/08/11/aLA9pQ.jpg" alt="aLA9pQ.jpg" width="400" />

    Click the color tile to open up the color picker.
-You may pick any color from the original icon (and you may pick the pure white color by moving the selector to the margin), adjust its brightness and transparency and make it the background:
+You may pick any color from the original icon (and you may pick the pure white color by moving the selector to the margin), adjust its brightness and transparency, and make it the background:

    <img src="https://s1.ax1x.com/2020/08/11/aLkX0P.jpg" alt="aLkX0P.jpg" width="400" />